Nighthawk (novel): Plot

 The Russians and the Chinese also seek to find and recover the craft, as well.
 This adventure takes Austin, Zavala and others from NUMA off the coast of Ecuador and in the mountains of Peru.
 As Austin and Zavala search for Nighthawk, more of the story of the importance of what is inside this craft comes to light and why the stakes are so high that it be found quickly.
 They are to find the future of the world depends on their success.
 Austin meets a man named Urco, who is trying to study the Chachapoya people.
 He later, once NUMA uncovers the Nighthawk, was a spy nicknamed "The Falconer" who wanted to "turn the world back to the stone age".
 He is foiled, but it explodes partially over the Pacific ocean which causes plenty of things to break.
-After this, both a couple Russians who were helping to steal the Nighthawk and the NUMA crew are found on a Caribbean island, now friends.
+After this, both a couple of Russians who were helping to steal the Nighthawk and the NUMA crew are found on a Caribbean island, now friends.